My Favorite Place in Lebanon

 Meanwhile, In Batroun…

 At the opposite end of the country lies my friend’s favorite place.
 Fifty Kilometers north of Beirut is the costal town of Batroun, which has become famous, of all things, for its sweet and secretive lemonade recipes.
 We walked along the sleepy boulevards and narrow, stone-paved passages until we came to the sea side.
 There, in the swells of the Mediterranean, still stands a massive Phoenician wave breaker that has dutifully preserved its stretch of coast for the past 2,000 years.
-Between the misty balm of the salt water and the smooth rumble of the ocean I completely lost my sense of time.
+Between the misty balm of the salt water and the smooth rumble of the ocean, I was completely free from my sense of time.